jamestlee513/ergon/README.md

 ### Events routes

 * POST /dayplan/<user_id>/new -> Creates a new event for the user's day plan
-* GET /dayplan/<user_id> -> Returns all events for a user's day plan
+* GET /dayplans/<user_id> -> Returns all events for a user's day plan
-* PUT /dayplan/ -> Edits an event based on the sent data
+* PUT /dayplans/ -> Edits an event based on the sent data
+* DELETE /dayplans/ -> Deletes an event from the user's day plan

 ### Memos routes